microshare/microshare.github.io/docs/2/admin/admin-management/ms-admin.md

 {% include image.html url="/assets/img/cards/robot-card.png" description="Banner" width="200" %}

-Robots are used on Microshare to automate tasks.
+Robots are used on Microshare® to automate tasks.
 For example: to trigger an action when a particular event occurs or send an email alert when a temperature in a room is exceeded.

 To do this, you just need to link a robot to a data stream from a cluster device.
 People accessing the identity according to the rights you have given them with the sharing rules will be able to create their own robots on the data streams you share with them if they wish.